 Firms typically determine margin requirements by assessing risk at the security level or at the account level.
 Calculating requirements at the security level takes into account a security’s price, volatility, and number of outstanding shares, along with many other factors.
 This information is used to create a single margin requirement across the firm.
 The main benefit of this method is the simplicity in maintaining and communicating this information to customers.

-Margin requirements in actionWatch this video to understand how margin requirements work in practice (1:59).
+Margin requirements in actionLearn more by watching How margin requirements work in practice (1:59).

 Understanding the potential benefits, risks, and requirements of maintaining a margin account is just the first step in getting started with margin.
 Before you proceed, you also need to know what can happen when the market moves against your margin positions.
-For more on this topic, please read Avoiding and Managing Margin Calls.
+For more on this topic, see Avoiding and managing margin calls.